-The project called for a 2.1km buried water pipeline from the Wyong River to Mardi Dam, a 19km buried pipeline through the Yarramalong Valley from Mardi Dam to the existing Bunning Creek Tunnel, two new pumping stations and associated works.
-UEA subcontracted to John Holland for the horizontal directional drilling works works.
+The project called for a 2.1 kilometre buried water pipeline from the Wyong River to Mardi Dam, a 19 kilometre buried pipeline through the Yarramalong Valley from Mardi Dam to the existing Bunning Creek Tunnel, two new pumping stations and associated works.
+UEA subcontracted to John Holland for the HDD works.

 The Wyong creek crossing at Yarramalong was originally planned as a micro-tunnelling project but ground conditions, cost and the depth of the required shafts (10m+) led John Holland to look for alternatives.
-Due to the Federally Protected Riparian Zone and platypus habitats a pipe bridge was not possible in this location.
-Because 1200mm SDR 11 PE water main was not available in Australia and had not previously been installed via HDD, it was not originally considered but UEA investigated and found a pipe source in Austria and calculated that its Vermeer D300x500 directional drill rig was capable of installing this pipe in the prevailing ground conditions.
-A 60” (1524mm) diameter hole was required for installing the pipe, which was at the limits of the Vermeer.
+Due to the Federally Protected Riparian Zone and platypus habitats, a pipe bridge was not possible in this location.
+A 1200mm SDR 11 PE water main was not available in Australia and had not previously been installed via HDD, so it was not originally considered.
+UEA investigated and found a pipe source in Austria and calculated that its 300,000 pound directional drill rig could install this pipe in the prevailing ground conditions.
+A 60” (1524mm) diameter hole was required for installing the pipe, which was at the limits of the HDD rig.

 Apart from the difficult ground conditions (alluvial clay, sand, gravel and sandstone), further challenges were encountered due to difficult access and several flood events during the project.
-With a narrow 10m wide construction corridor over 1.2km providing access to the exit point, a pair of 180mm pipelines were used to return drill fluid from the exit to the entry site.
+With a narrow 10 metre wide construction corridor over 1.2 kilometres providing access to the exit point, a pair of 180mm pipelines were used to return drill fluid from the exit to the entry site.
 A Morooka tracked transporter, 4×4 Barford site dumpers and 6×6 Moxy dumpers were used for accessing the site, as well as excavators in the 20-40t operating weight class due to poor access and site restrictions.

 Directional drilling works commenced from the high side of the bore as this area had the best access and allowed pipe to be strung out on the exit side during reaming operations.
-Reaming of the borehole was planned to step up in increments suited to the Vermeer and the prevailing geology with a final cut of 60” planned.
+Reaming of the borehole was planned to step up in increments suited to the HDD rig and the prevailing geology with a final cut of 60” planned.
 At completion of the pilot bore a forward reaming pass was completed to allow the drill pipe to be pushed out for use as a tail string followed by back reaming stages.
-Difficulty was experienced half way through the 54” pass after significant groundwater infiltration, gravel and cobble ground conditions were encountered.
+UEA experienced difficulty half way through the 54” pass after encountering significant groundwater infiltration, gravel and cobble ground conditions.
 A second drill rig was utilised to seesaw the drill string to successfully complete the remaining reaming and swabbing passes prior to pipe pull.
 Upon successful conditioning of the borehole the drill string and pulling assembly was attached to the pipe ready for pullback.
-In order to meet the clients exacting requirements the pipe was filled with water during pullback from the already installed and tested main enabling accurate buoyancy control with fresh water.
+In order to meet the client’s exacting requirements the pipe was filled with water during pullback from the already installed and tested main, enabling accurate buoyancy control with fresh water.

 Highside Drilling Services supplied both bore tracking services and assisted in calculations for the bore.
 Wire line steering tool technology was used to ensure that the bend radius for the pipe remained within manufacturer tolerances and that the pipe was installed within the narrow pipeline easement.

-Despite the many challenges, UEA Trenchless completed the bore successfully in early June 2011.
-The milestone in installing 1200mm SDR11 PN16 HDPE pipe via Horizontal Directional Drilling has led to enquiries from other water authorities, and is causing a rethink in the industry about what can be achieved with HDD methods, which provide significant environmental benefits from reduced ground disturbance over traditional open cut methods.
+Despite the many challenges, UEA Trenchless completed the bore successfully.
+The milestone in installing 1200mm SDR11 PN16 HDPE pipe via HDD led to enquiries from other water authorities, and spurred alternative thinking in the industry about what can be achieved with HDD methods – this provides significant environmental benefits from reduced ground disturbance over traditional open cut methods.